 - “You are trespassing, please leave.”

 Once you have objected and asked the repossession agent to leave, they no longer have a legal right to continue in the repossession.
 They might still insist on proceeding, but if so, they are continuing in violation of the law.
-Beyond that point, any further action to repossess the car is a breach of the peace, and therefore illegal.
+Any further action to take the car back is a breach of the peace, and therefore illegal.

 Call the Police